Tristan-o-Scott/TacslExtensions/README.md

 To test your installation of MPlib, try running `RUN TEST`.
 If you see the Franka arm moving, then MPlib is working correctly.

 To run the simulation, press the play button to the left before clicking on `RUN` in the Task Control window (bottom of the screen).

+# Block Throw Example
+The target zone for where the blocks are to be thrown to can be changed according to what is needed for testing.

+The blocks may not land within the target zone due to them slipping while thrown, the behavior of the physics, or the blocks not settling when being grasped.